When your users load your Hotjar Tracking Code through their browser, Hotjar initiates requests to files that are needed to track usage.

 If the same HTML file already exists on our servers, we will not re-save the HTML file.

-This POST request only happens once to a single visitor per Heatmap, per device.
-It happens for the first visitor to a page after you have set a Heatmap up.
+This POST request only happens once to a single user per Heatmap, per device.
+It happens for the first user to a page after you have set a Heatmap up.
 The request sends the HTML for the page.
 This is the HTML used to capture a screenshot of the page used by your Heatmap.

 This WebSocket only starts if: